Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 only would I lose the right to castle, I would be putting my king in a very exposed position.

+If you're playing White in atomic chess, you might as well concede right now.
+Black is hoping to play 3. ...
+Nxf2, which in atomic chess would cause the explosion of your kingside knight, your kingside bishop and... your king.

 ##### Alekhine's defense, Mar&oacute;czy variation

 1. e4 Nf6